 Enrollment is the process of registering for courses and confirming arrangements for payment with the Business Office.

-To complete enrollment, the student must be registered full time for the semester and either be paid in full for the semester or on a payment plan through Tuition Management Services by August 15 (December 15 for Winter/Spring Semester).
+To complete enrollment, the student must be registered full time for the semester and either be paid in full for the semester or on a payment plan through Tuition Management Services by August 15 (December 15 for Spring Semester).

 Failure to make satisfactory payment arrangements will result in expulsion from classes and charges calculated according to the refund rate for withdrawal (see Cost of Attendance).